divy-07/chess-engine/README.md

 ```

 The engine is composed of:
-- The UCI interface (communicates with the GUI)
+- The UCI interface
+  - communicates with the GUI
+  - handles the UCI commands from GUI
+  - sends the UCI commands from the engine to the GUI
+- Hari
-- Hari (the engine, holds the board and the game state)
+  - the engine, holds the current position
+- Position
+  - class that represents a chess position
+  - this class is immutable
+  - it contains the bitboards, the side to move, the castling rights, the en passant square, and move clocks
+- Move
+  - class that represents a chess move
+  - this class is immutable
+  - it contains the source and destination squares (as well as optional properties such as promotion piece and en passant square)
+- MoveGeneration
-- MoveGeneration (generates the best next move)
+  - generates the best next move
+  - currently uses the minimax algorithm
+- Evaluation
-- Evaluation (evaluates the board position)
+  - evaluates the board position statically
+  - currently uses a simple material evaluation
+- PossibleMoves
-- PossibleMoves (generates all possible moves for a given board position)
+  - generates all possible moves for a given board position
+  - used to generate the moves for the minimax algorithm

 [Back to top](#hari--the-chess-engine)